-ID of the specific objective 4.1 Title of the specific objective Improved conditions for accessing jobs across the border Results that the Member States seek to achieve with Union support The activities and actions under this specific objective ann to enhance and integrate cross-border employment instruments, As a result the improved and promoted employment options (e.g. databases, re-training activities) and integrated services support labour commuting and business activities.
+ID of the specific objective 4.1 Title of the specific objective Improved conditions for accessing jobs across the border Results that the Member States seek to achieve with Union support The activities and actions under this specific objective aim to enhance and integrate cross-border employment instruments, systems and options, that help to improve information, qualification and conditions for accessing and creating jobs across the border, As a result the improved and promoted employment options (e.g. databases, re-training activities) and integrated services support labour commuting and business activities.
 People and entrepreneurs on both sides of the border have better access to